hailinkim/aventurier-ai/README.md

 - [instagram-private-api](<(https://github.com/dilame/instagram-private-api)>): - A Node JS library that allows for the retrieval of Instagram posts and user data.
 - Upstage Document OCR API - Extract travel information embedded in images.
 - Solar Embeddings API - Embeds Instagram posts into a high-dimensional vector space for efficient retrieval.
+- MongoDB - Stores Instagram posts and their embeddings for semantic search and chatbot features.
 - Solar Chat API - Powers the AI chatbot with RAG
 - Upstage Groundedness Check API - Validates the alignment between AI's response and retrieved Instagram posts to cope with hallucination.
 - Google Maps API - Displays curated on-trend places on a map with detailed information such as address, rating, and photos.